 More specifically, I’m going to draw comparisons between fiber optic network management and the second law of thermodynamics.
 By the end, I hope you’ll have a better understanding of thermodynamics as well as a sense of urgency to find a fit-for-purpose and flexible SoR that can support your growing business well into the future.

 Entropy and Fiber Network Management

 Entropy represents the amount of disorder that exists in a given system.
 Although entropy is a thermodynamic concept, it’s useful in many applications, especially when you think about the consequences of entropy.
 To paraphrase the 2nd Law of Thermodynamics, “The entropy of any isolated system always increases”.
-In other words, without intervention things will naturally trend towards more disorder and chaos, not less.
+In other words, without intervention, things will naturally trend toward more disorder and chaos, not less.
 We can see this happening in systems all around us.

 To give a simple example, think about your home.
 It only gets dirtier and messier unless someone intervenes and cleans on a regular basis.
 Fiber networks work the same way.
 The entropy of fiber network documentation only increases as time goes on.

 In our fiber maturity model blog post, we described a Level 1 state in which fiber operators rely on disconnected record-keeping practices, like Google Earth and spreadsheets.
 While this approach can work for a time, it quickly falls short as networks grow and become more complex.
 These siloed tools are swamped by the tide of increasing entropy.

 A growing fiber network is constantly adding new subscribers, training technicians, dealing with outages, installing circuits, making splices, etc..
 And, unfortunately, the fiber management “season” never ends.
 There is no point at which things get easier.
 Progress brings more entropy, not less.
 This is not my opinion, it’s a law of nature.